 Diverse mechanisms linked to candidate causal loci

 Investigating the putative function of the candidate loci underlying the different trans-eQTL hotspots identified an array of potential molecular mechanisms.
-While one might assume that transcription factors are the most likely genes in which genetic variation would lead to trans-eQTL hotspots, there was instead an enrichment for enzyme-encoding genes as the identify of these loci.
+While one might assume that transcription factors are the most likely genes in which genetic variation would lead to trans-eQTL hotspots, there was instead an enrichment for enzyme-encoding genes as the identity of these loci.
 This included four enzymes linked to the 13 trans-eQTL hotspots influencing the B. cinerea transcriptome and an additional four linked to the 12 trans-eQTL hotspots influencing the A. thaliana transcriptome.
 Interestingly, these enzymes were largely linked to various aspects of sugar release from the plant cell wall, or potential reactions involving sugar-phosphates (Table 1).
 In addition to enzymes, the candidate genes for four of the trans-eQTL linked to transcriptional regulators.
 While one, Bcin10g05900, a putative winged helix TF, would be predicted to potentially have pathway specific effects, the other three were more likely to have general effects on transcription including Bcin12g00330, a putative Topoisomerase II-associated protein PAT1, and Bcin09g06590, a putative helicase (Table 1).
 Interestingly, the putative winged helix TF was linked to a trans-eQTL hotspot influencing the expression of A. thaliana genes that show an over-representation of genes linked to water deprivation.
 This suggests that this putative winged helix TF may influence a specific virulence factor that influences this Arabidopsis network.
 Interestingly, while the candidate genes are linked to processes that likely influence virulence, none of them have been explicitly shown to influence virulence in B. cinerea.
 Future work is necessary to begin testing these loci and if and how they may influence virulence and the host/pathogen co-transcriptome.

 Conclusion